offspot/imager-service/README.md

 * Users all have a `username`+`password` pair.
 * Scheduler offers Tokens for `username:password`.
-* Manager identifies via Token to work the API.
+* Manager and workers identifies via Token to work the API.
-* Workers identify to RabbitMQ using their credentials over AMQPS.
-They don't communicate with the API but emits Celery messages (captured by monitor).
-* Creator identifies with Warehouse via a Token obtained from Scheduler.
+* Creator and Downloader identifies with Warehouse via a Token obtained from Scheduler.

 Tokens are 2 fold: